 Register for the conference here

-Download the draft programme for the conference here
+Download the final programme for the conference here

 CfHAS will host a conference on the theme of animals and social change in June 2017.
 We invite submissions that address these questions:

 - What constitutes effective social change for other animals?

 - How do particular framings of animal ethics and veganism shape strategies for intervention and change?

 - How do the worlds of animal advocacy and academic research on human-animal relations speak to each other?
 Could more come from those interactions?

 - What role do visual media, the online vegan community and documentary film-making play in effecting social change?

 - How do different communities imagine progressive social change for animals taking place?